 Teaneck, New Jersey 07666

-• You may also have the right to make a GDPR complaint to the relevant Supervisory Authority.
-A list of Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en.
+- You may also have the right to make a GDPR complaint to the relevant Supervisory Authority.
+A list of Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en, and for UK citizens here: https://ico.org.uk/make-a-complaint/uk-extension-to-the-eu-us-data-privacy-framework-complaints-tool/.
 If you need further assistance regarding your rights, please contact us using the contact information provided above and we will consider your request in accordance with applicable law.
 In some cases our ability to uphold these rights for you may depend upon our obligations to process personal information for security, safety, fraud prevention reasons, compliance with regulatory or legal requirements, or because processing is necessary to deliver the services you have requested.
 Where this is the case, we will inform you of specific details in response to your request.

 California Residents (Effective January 1, 2020)

-If you are a California resident, you have rights under the California Consumer Privacy Act of 2018 (CCPA).
+If you are a California resident, you have rights under the California Consumer Privacy Act, as amended by the California Privacy Rights Act (“CCPA/CPRA”).
 While the Veratad Privacy Policy addresses the required disclosures about your Personal Information, this supplement to the Veratad Privacy Policy is an overview of the information required by the CCPA and provides instructions on how to exercise the rights granted by the CCPA.

 Disclosures About Your Personal Information

-As described in the Veratad Privacy Policy, to support your relationship with Veratad or your use of our products and services, we may have collected and disclosed, for a business purpose, information from the following categories in the last twelve months:
+As described in the Veratad Privacy Policy, to support your relationship with Veratad or your interaction with our Site and business services, we may have collected and disclosed, for a business purpose, information from the following categories in the last twelve months:

-• Information collected for marketing and business intelligence
+- Information collected for marketing to business contacts and for internal analytics

 This includes Personal Information defined by the CCPA as: